 All child care providers in the State of Maryland are required to have a recent medical exam and have a state and federal fingerprint/criminal background check.
-Additionally, all staff must complete the MSDE-OCC Child Care and COVID-19 Training, the MSDE-OCC Basic Health & Safety course, and also remain current in First Aid & CPR.
+Additionally, all staff must

 All staff receive a Center Orientation and Aides must complete an Aide Orientation course.
 Teachers have additional courses that they take in order to meet or exceed the MSDE-OCC requirements for their position.
 Center Directors take both education and administration classes and hold either a Bachelor's Degree or an AA degree with Early Childhood credits.